sjbylo/aba/README.md

 A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret

 The following will install the mirror registry on your bastion host and configure the needed pull secrets and certificates.
 Be sure to set the correct values for vCenter.
-ESXi will also work.   'basic' is just the name of the directory to use for agent-based config files.
+ESXi will also work.
 ```
 bin/init-rag.sh basic
 ```
+- 'basic' is just the name of the directory to use to store agent-based config files.

 The following will install openshift using the Agent-based assisted installer.
 Be sure to go through *all* the values in ~/.vmware.conf and config.yaml.
 Be sure to set up your DNS entries in advance.